mikeconstable/podly/README.md

 ---

-Based on the super handy Pup.
+Based on the super handy <a href="https://cleverbeagle.com/pup/v1/getting-started">Pup.</a>